vitroid/Vitrite/README.md

     % ./polyhed.py < test.rngs > test.rset

+Note that Perl version (polyhed.pl) is now outdated.
+Future supports and updates will be made to the Python version (polyhed.py).
 ##Sample
 The following is the expression of a cubic graph, which should have six 4-cycles and a polyhedron.